Uttarakhand: Dalit man assaulted with burning stick for entering temple in Uttarkashi | Education

 - India

-According to the victim's complaint to police, some people belonging to upper class assaulted him at the temple, tied him up and singed him with burning sticks throughout the night.
+The incident took place on January 9 when 22-year-old Ayush, a resident of Bainol village, visited the temple, they said.

-Ayush was rushed to the primary health centre on January 10 from where he was referred to a higher centre for better treatment, officials said.
-Ayush in his complaint said the attackers were angry as he entered the temple despite being a Dalit.
-Based on the complaint of Ayush, a case has been registered under the SC/ST Act against five villagers in connection with the incident, Uttarkashi Superintendent of Police Arpan Yaduvanshi said.
+According to the victim's complaint to the police, some people belonging to the upper caste assaulted him at the temple, tied him up and singed him with burning sticks throughout the night.

-Circle Officer (Operation) Prashant Kumar has been assigned the job of investigating the matter, he said.
+Ayush was rushed to the primary health centre on January 10 from where he was referred to another health facility for better treatment, officials said.
+In his complaint, Ayush the attackers were angry as he entered the temple despite being a Dalit.
+Based on the complaint, a case has been registered under the SC/ST Act against five villagers, Uttarkashi Superintendent of Police Arpan Yaduvanshi said, adding Circle Officer (Operation) Prashant Kumar has been assigned the job of investigating the matter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)